-Electronic books (e-books) are versions of our textbooks that can be viewed online by SGUL students and selective NHS staff.
+Electronic books (e-books) are versions of our textbooks that can be viewed online by SGUL students and selected NHS staff.
 This can be done from either a mobile device or a PC.
 Not all textbooks are available as e-books, although the numbers are increasing.
 Some of our textbooks are available both as physical books on the Library shelves and as e-books.
-Our e-books are provided by several publishers, for example Oxford Medicine Online and Ebook Central.
+Our e-books are provided by several publishers, for example Oxford Academic and Ebook Central.
 This guide provides information on how to access our e-book collection and how you can use e-books.

 You can find the Library's e-books by searching Hunter, using the category 'Books and more' in the same way as you search for books on the Library shelves.
 See Find SGUL e-books for more information.